xaviermouy/FishSound_Finder/docs/source/example.rst

 Now all the data and configuration files are set up and we can run FishSound Finder.
 It is here assumed that you are using Anaconda on a Windows machine.

 * Open Anaconda Navigator
-* Under the *Environments* tab on the left, select the python environment in which you installed FishSound Finder (see :ref:`Installation<Installing FishSound Finder>`Installation section), and start a Terminal.
+* Under the *Environments* tab on the left, select the python environment in which you installed FishSound Finder (see :ref:'Installation<Installing FishSound Finder>'Installation section), and start a Terminal.

   .. image:: _static/open_terminal.png